DivanDesign/EvolutionCMS.libraries.ddTools/README.md

 \DDTools\Tools\Objects::convertType([
 	'object' => [
 		'data-name' => 'KINO',
-		//Will be converted to 1
+		// Will be converted to 1
 		'data-is-active' => true,
-		//Will be converted to JSON array
+		// Will be converted to JSON array
 		'data-members' => [
 			'Viktor Tsoi',
 			'Yuri Kasparyan',